emrergin/yapacaklar/README.md

 - Learned that `datetime-local` is not that widely supported.
 - This is also my first project that tries to use exclusively English for variable names and such to increase code readability.
 - `colspan` property is only valid for elements with `display:table-row`, meaning it is incompatible with `flexbox`.
+- This is my first time using `linear-gradient` property.

 ### Sources
 - https://fonts.google.com/specimen/Open+Sans